The allure and benefits of Fugu

 Fugu that is farm-raised in Japan also do not have any poison and so can be consumed without worry.

-It is commonly said that winter is the best season to eat Fugu, however this is not necessarily true.
 The spawning season of the Torafugu, the most premium species of the Fugu family, ranges from spring to early summer, and so Fugu cuisine between summer and autumn is also a special delicacy.
 (Fugu roe is only available from late November to April.)

 Pointers regarding the seasons.